-We’ve taken a look at some of the best campaigns so far in 2016, and the little details that took them from good to great.
+We’ve taken a look at some of the best campaigns so far this year, and the little details that took them from good to great.

 Retailers often include a ‘free delivery’ message at the top of their email, but a plain line of text can easily get lost among the rest of the content.
 So here BHS have used animation to flick through two key delivery messages.
 It’s a simple but effective way to ensure the information doesn’t get overlooked, and also saves valuable space at the top of the email.

 This email from Bloomingdale's is a perfect example of how a subject line and pre-header text should work together to construct a valuable message.
 And as the pre-header text is the first line of copy in the email it will also be displayed in Gmail snippets, providing another opportunity to encourage subscribers to open.

 Email is a great way to promote social channels, and this message from River Island takes the opportunity one step further – offering subscribers a discount if they follow them on Instagram.
 This not only helps support their social activity, it also adds value to their email program.

 Save time and improve results with virtual subject line testing that delivers real, accurate results in seconds.
 Get as much as a 21% lift in performance!

 This New Year email from Nordstrom stood out from the crowd thanks to the fun use of copy.
 The message is friendly, relatable and light-hearted, without being too long.
 It helps create a great brand impression.
 Email marketing from Nordstrom